-You can tag your tasks in Wrike to better organize your workflow and to make it easy for everyone on your team to find tasks that they need.
-It is possible to put one task simultaneously in several folders in Wrike, so the function of tags is assigned to folder names.
+You can tag your tasks in Wrike to better organize your workflow and to make it easy for everyone on your team to find tasks they need.
+It is possible to include one task in several folders in Wrike, so the function of tags is assigned to folder names.
 To tag a task, just drag the necessary folder from the folder tree onto a task.
-The folder name becomes the task’s tag.
-The task also gets included in this folder.
+Alternatively, you press and hold the “Control” key on your keyboard and then drag a task to a folder in the folder tree.
+In both cases, the folder name becomes the task’s tag and the task gets included in this folder (in addition to any folders it was previously in).
 To tag multiple tasks, select them in the “List” view by checking the boxes on the left of the tasks, then drag a folder-tag from the folder tree onto a task list.

 Another way to tag a task is to click on the “+” button right under the task title in the task view and choose the appropriate folder from the drop-down menu that appears after you start typing its name in the field 1.
 After you click on the folder title, the task will be included in this folder and shared with the people with whom this folder is shared 2.

 Following a task is a great way to stay up-to-date with its changes and comments.
-If you follow a task, you see its updates in the Activity Stream and receive instant or daily email notifications at your choice.
+If you follow a task, you see its updates in the Activity Stream and receive instant or daily email notifications depending on your email notification settings.

-You can easily start to follow or unfollow any particular task in your workspace and invite other team mates to follow it.
-After you added a comment to a task or you were mentioned after the @ symbol in a comment, you instantly start following the task.
-Also, task author and assignee follow their tasks by default.
+You can easily start to follow or unfollow any particular task in your workspace and invite other teammates to follow it.
+If you add a comment to a task or if you are mentioned after the @ symbol in a comment, you will automatically start following that task.
+Task authors and assignees also follow their tasks by default.

-To subscribe to a task, click on the “Follow” button in the task description 1.
-You will see the avatars of the people who are getting notifications about changes in this task 2.
-If someone who is involved in completing this assignment isn’t on the list, type in your colleague’s name or email address in the field to invite them 3 or choose his/her name from the list of people.
+To begin following a task, click on the “Follow” button in the task description 1.
+At the top of the panel that appears you will see the avatars of the people who are currently following the task 2.
+If someone who is involved in completing this assignment isn’t on the list, type in your colleague’s name or email address to invite them 3 or choose his/her name from the list of people that appears.
 Every subscribed person instantly receives an email notification that he or she is now following a specific task.